 - We believe that God has given the gift of intimacy to marriage (Hebrews 13:4).
 Therefore, we believe that God has commanded that no intimate sexual activity should occur outside of marriage.
 We believe that the only legitimate marriage is the joining of one man and one woman (Gen. 2:24; Rom.
 7:2; I Cor.
 7:10; Eph.
 5:22–23).

-Based on our commitment to moral purity and the gift of intimacy in marriage, we believe that all acts of sexual immorality are sinful perversions of God’s gift of sex, i.e., homosexuality, lesbianism, incest, fornication, adultery (Rom.
+- Based on our commitment to moral purity and the gift of intimacy in marriage, we believe that all acts of sexual immorality are sinful perversions of God’s gift of sex, i.e., homosexuality, lesbianism, incest, fornication, adultery (Rom.
 1:21–27; I Cor.
 6:9; Gen. 2:24; Eph.
 5:31).
+Consistent with our commitment to God’s design for gender identity, the public advocacy for or act of altering one’s original gender identity through medical transition or transgender expression is prohibited.
 Therefore, engaging in, living a lifestyle characterized by, or promoting a lifestyle that is in contradiction to this biblical position is prohibited.

 Additional guidelines will be provided for graduate student living in campus housing.
 Behavior that is not in compliance with the above standards of conduct or that are a felony violation of state or federal law can result in corrective action up to and including expulsion from the University.
 Matters of discipline for graduate students will be handled by the Student Life Division with assistance from the Dean of the student’s academic school or college.